top of page

 Getting to Yes: A Guide to Principled Negotiation (Book Digest)

-Negotiation doesn't have to be a positional battle of wills where both sides start with extreme positions and gradually make minimal concessions.
-"Getting to Yes" introduces a revolutionary approach called principled negotiation which focuses on reaching mutually beneficial agreements based on objective criteria rather than power dynamics.
+"Getting to Yes" introduces a different approach called principled negotiation.
+It involves reaching mutually beneficial agreements based on objective criteria rather than power dynamics.

-The fundamental insight of principled negotiation is that successful deals address underlying interests, not surface-level positions.
-By understanding what each party truly needs, negotiators can craft creative solutions that expand value by getting each side what they most need and build lasting business relationships.
+Principled negotiation requires addressing the parties' underlying interests rather than their surface-level positions.
+Principled negotiators start by understanding each side's interests so they can craft creative solutions that expand value by getting each side what they most need.
+This, in turn, builds lasting business relationships.

 The Four Elements of Principled Negotiation